Everything you need to know about Marketo Engage forms

 Finally, thank you pages offer an opportunity to direct visitors to other webpages or resources on your site that may be relevant and useful for the visitor’s interests or needs.

-You can take this to the next level by linking your thank you pages to the type of content your lead might be interested in, based on the data they’ve entered.
-That can be content that’s similar to the event or download they’ve signed up for, or even focused on the type of job role your content is geared towards.
+Link your thank you pages to content matching your lead’s interests, utilizing the data they’ve entered.
+That can be content that’s similar to the event or download they’ve signed up for.
+Or it can be focused on the type of job role your content is geared towards.

-Taking time to add additional personalisation on thank you pages following engagement increases the chance of visitors engaging further with you and your content.
+Taking time to add additional personalisation on thank you pages following engagement with a Marketo form increases the chance of visitors engaging further with you and your content.
 That’s an easy win for minimal effort.

 Make it easy and skip the form!